-At the Annual General Meeting of AAK AB (publ.) on May 13, 2020 the following was resolved:
+At the Annual General Meeting of AAK AB (publ.) on May 7, 2021 the following was resolved.

 Board of Directors, auditor and fees

-The number of directors will be six.
-The Meeting re-elected Märta Schörling Andreen, Marianne Kirkegaard, Bengt Baron, Gun Nilsson, Georg Brunstam and Patrik Andersson as directors.
+The number of directors will be five.
+The Meeting re-elected Märta Schörling Andreen, Marianne Kirkegaard, Gun Nilsson, Georg Brunstam and Patrik Andersson as directors.
+Bengt Baron has declined re-election.
 Georg Brunstam was re-elected as Chairman of the Board.
-The fees to the Board of Directors shall amount to a total of SEK 3,480,000 (including fees for committee work).
+The fees to the Board of Directors shall amount to a total of SEK 3,095,000 (including fees for committee work).

-Re-election of the accounting firm PricewaterhouseCoopers, for a period of mandate of one year, consequently up to and including the Annual General Meeting 2021, whereby the accounting firm has informed that the authorized public accountant Bo Karlsson will be appointed as auditor in charge.
+The Meeting elected the accounting firm KPMG AB, for a period of mandate of one year, consequently up to and including the Annual General Meeting 2022, whereby the accounting firm has informed that the authorized public accountant Jonas Nihlberg will be appointed as auditor in charge.
 The Meeting resolved that the auditor shall be remunerated according to agreement.

 At the subsequent statutory board meeting it was resolved to elect Georg Brunstam and Märta Schörling Andreen as members of the Remuneration Committee, Georg Brunstam being chairman of the committee.
-Gun Nilsson, Bengt Baron and Märta Schörling Andreen were elected members of the Audit Committee, Gun Nilsson being chairman of the committee.
+Gun Nilsson, Patrik Andersson and Märta Schörling Andreen were elected members of the Audit Committee, Gun Nilsson being chairman of the committee.

 Appropriation of the company’s profit

-Re-election of Märta Schörling Andreen (Melker Schörling AB) and Leif Törnvall (Alecta), and new election of Joachim Spetz (Swedbank Robur fonder) and Elisabet Jamal Bergström (SEB Investment Management) as members of the Nomination Committee in respect of the Annual General Meeting 2021.
+Re-election of Märta Schörling Andreen (Melker Schörling AB), Henrik Didner (Didner & Gerge Fonder), Leif Törnvall (Alecta) and Elisabet Jamal Bergström (SEB Investment Management) as members of the Nomination Committee in respect of the Annual General Meeting 2022.
 Märta Schörling Andreen was appointed Chairman of the Nomination Committee.

 Guidelines for remuneration to senior executives